 Summary: Section 3 of the bill defines "disproportionately impacted community".
 Section 4 requires the air quality control commission to promote outreach to and engage with disproportionately impacted communities by creating new ways to gather input from communities across the state, using multiple languages and multiple formats, and transparently sharing information about adverse effects resulting from its proposed actions.
 Section 5 creates the environmental justice action task force (task force) in the department of public health and environment (department), the goal of which is to propose recommendations to the general assembly regarding practical means of addressing environmental justice inequities.
-The task force will: Hold meetings to solicit public comment concerning the development of a state agencywide environmental justice strategy and a plan to implement that strategy, including ways to address data gaps and data sharing between state agencies and the engagement of disproportionately impacted communities; - Evaluate and propose recommended revisions to the definition of "disproportionately impacted community" and the state agencies and their proposed actions that are subject to section 3; and - File a final report by November 14, 2022, regarding its recommendations.
+The task force will: Hold meetings to solicit public comment concerning the development of a state agencywide environmental justice strategy and a plan to implement that strategy, including ways to address data gaps and data sharing between state agencies and the engagement of disproportionately impacted communities; • Evaluate and propose recommended revisions to the definition of "disproportionately impacted community" and the state agencies and their proposed actions that are subject to section 3; and • File a final report by November 14, 2022, regarding its recommendations.
 The department will report on the task force during the department's "SMART Act" presentations.
 (Note: This summary applies to this bill as introduced.)
 Comments:

-HB21-1268 Study Emerging Technologies for Water Management SWCD Position: Monitor CWC Position: Discussion Sponsors: House (Titone), Senate (Will) Committee of House Agriculture, Livestock and Water Reference: Bill Status: Passed out of the House as amended and scheduled for consideration by the Senate Agriculture and Natural Resources Committee on May 19th.
+HB21-1268 Study Emerging Technologies for Water Management (PASSED & AWAITING GOVERNOR'S CONSIDERATION) SWCD Position: Monitor CWC Position: Discussion Sponsors: House (Titone), Senate (Will) Committee of House Agriculture, Livestock and Water Reference: Bill Status: Passed and awaiting governor's consideration.
 Title: Concerning a requirement that Colorado institutions of higher education study potential uses of emerging technologies to more effectively manage Colorado's water supply, and, in connection therewith, making an appropriation conditioned on the receipt of matching funds from gifts, grants, and donations.